Do Brow Growth Treatments Actually Work? We Looked Into It

 The most popular natural option?
 Castor oil, which dominates DIY recipes and internet before-and-afters.
 Why it's so popular is because it's high in the omega-9 fatty acid ricinoleic acid, which can reduce inflammation and improve circulation.
 (Apothecary Province Full Brow Serum also has caffeine-infused to amp up circulation.)
 To date there are no studies or research to support the castor-oil hair-regrowth claims, notes Bowe, "but I do have the occasional patient who swears by it."

 Cooper-binding peptides are another popular ingredient to look for, but they are synthetic.
-However, there's been research that suggests this can stimulate the hair follicle as well as help existing hair strength—just as well as topical minoxidil (aka Rogaine.)
+However, there's been research that suggests1 this can stimulate the hair follicle as well as help existing hair strength—just as well as topical minoxidil (aka Rogaine.)

-Another thing to keep in mind: Hair ages with free radical damage.
+Another thing to keep in mind: Hair ages with free radical damage2.
 And since hair thins as it ages, you can potentially keep the strands healthier with antioxidants.
 Now, you don't need to run out and grab an antioxidant serum just for your brow hairs, but when you're applying your regular vitamin C serum, just make sure you go over your hairs.
 You might not see regrowth from it, but it can at least be preventive.

 Also to note, as with anything, too much can always be a bad thing.
 If you overload your hair follicle with oils, you might end up clogging the pore, which can actually cause inflammation.
 So just be wary of how much you are putting on the brow.